TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

 .. exception:: LoadError

-   Instances of :class:`FileCookieJar` raise this exception on failure to load cookies from a file.  :exc:`LoadError` is a subclass of :exc:`OSError`.
+   Instances of :class:`FileCookieJar` raise this exception on failure to load cookies kutoka a file.  :exc:`LoadError` is a subkundi of :exc:`OSError`.

    .. versionchanged:: 3.3
-      LoadError was made a subclass of :exc:`OSError` instead of :exc:`IOError`.
+      LoadError was made a subkundi of :exc:`OSError` instead of :exc:`IOError`.